slimrealm/cloudformation-bash-api-example/README.md

 You will need:

 - An AWS account (As of April 2025, if the account is less than 12 months old and not close to limits for these services, it should all be within free tier.)
+- Basic familiarity with AWS console (or knowledge of how to perform steps with AWS CLI).

 <br>